 You have to determine what type of mattress you’re most interested in before you get too far into your research.
-While many get hung up on the concept of a “bed-in-a-box,” these aren’t an actual “type” of mattress— it just describes the method of delivery.
+While many get hung up on the concept of a “mattress-in-a-box,” these aren’t an actual “type” of mattress— it just describes the method of delivery.
 Memory foam, latex, hybrids, and innersprings alike can be compressed and delivered to your doorstep.

 If you’re a fan of foam beds, you’ll want a memory foam, latex, or even a hybrid.
 However, if you prefer the traditional bounciness a coil bed offers, you’re best with an innerspring or hybrid.
 Now, let’s break down the differences between each type of mattress.

 Memory foam mattresses are contouring, pressure-relieving, and the best for mitigating pains.
 When you lay on memory foam, it molds to your body, offers cushioning comfort, and creates a “cradling” feel.
 These beds sink deeply and conform closely, and because of that, they can sometimes retain heat.
 If you’re a hot sleeper, choose a bed with plant-based or gel-infused foams.